 This pungent, spongy fish cube is enough to make the most experienced of gastronomes wince in disbelief, but does make for the perfect challenge when looking for someone to prove their love.
 Best washed down with a shot of the Icelandic schnapps, Brennivín.

-With an aerial view over Reykjavik’s colourful tin roofs and iconic landmarks, as well as the expansive wilderness that surrounds it, you’ll find yourself feeling—quite literally—high as bird.
-To better the experience even more, many helicopter tours will make a mountain-top landing, allowing you to entirely new heights and perspectives.
+With an aerial view over Reykjavik’s colourful tin roofs and iconic landmarks, as well as the expansive wilderness that surrounds it, you’ll find yourself feeling—quite literally—high as a bird.
+To make the experience even better, many helicopter tours will make a mountain-top landing, allowing you to entirely new heights and perspectives.

 Are you planning on having your honeymoon in Iceland?
 Have you previously had your honeymoon here and, if so, what were your favourite attractions and activities?
 Make sure to leave your thoughts and queries in the Facebook comments box below.